Independent Clauses

 I found her; she was playing with the kids in the garden.

-You can use a semicolon before a conjunctive adverb and a comma after it (semicolon (;) + conjunctive adverb + comma (,)) to link two independent clauses to each other.
+Conjunctive adverbs can connect two independent clauses.
+When using a conjunctive adverb, you need to put a semicolon before and a comma after it (semicolon (;) + conjunctive adverb + comma (,)) to link two independent clauses to each other.
 Here are the most common conjunctive adverbs:

 • accordingly, consequently, therefore, thus